 Mattress toppers are a great way to change how the surface of your bed feels without the expense of changing the entire mattress.
-You can make it softer, firmer, or even change how warm or cool it feels.
+You can make it softer, firmer, more or less springy, and change how warm or cool it feels to lie on.

-And if you’re unsure which style will work best for you, take a look at my guide to choosing a mattress topper.
-It’s a long read, but I’ve crammed lots of useful information in there to help you narrow down your choice.
+If you’re unsure which style will work best for you, take a look at my guide to choosing a mattress topper.
+It’s full of useful information to help you understand the different materials and narrow down your choice.

-Weighted blankets are designed to create some gentle pressure on your body while you relax or sleep.
+Weighted blankets are designed to apply gentle pressure on your body while you relax or sleep.
 The idea is that they feel comforting, often compared to being like a hug.

 If you live in a hot part of the world, or are just a perennially hot sleeper, it can be difficult to sleep at night if you don’t feel comfortably cool.

 There are some effective bed cooling systems that you could try, as well as mattress pads that are more breathable than dense memory foam toppers and mattresses.

 In the photo above, for example, I’m setting up the latest high-tech cooling pad mattress I’ve tried.

 If you’re on a tight budget, you might also find my tips for keeping cool in bed useful.
 Many of those ideas are free to implement and can be put into action straight away.